Benjamin1308/ImageRetrieval_IRFinalProject/README.md

     ```python app.py```

 ## Applied Techniques
-- TF/IF, vector ...
+- TF/IDF, vector ...
+    - We use the Object_regcognize api to retrieve information about an image then simply concate the names of its objects to get a keyword string.
+We apply this technique to a set of 200 images to generate the base corpus to construct inverted index file
+    - After that we apply tf_idf to create a vector list for those document.
+    - The input image is also converted to query string and respective vector using the technique in 2 steps above.
+Then we use cosine similarity to identify similar images in the dataset.
 - Flask & Flask_RESTful to create a simple RESTful API with Python
 - React for a simple UI

       We also tried to deploy the API and the React app on remote hosts, but there was timeout error (Heroku timeout limit) due to the Object Recognition API.
+Because the lack of dataset so we only have a limit number of keywords involved, so querying an image with not-existed yet keyword in corpus will lead to irrelevant results.
+Hence please use it with caution.

-      React app can be found here:
+      React app can be found here: http://info-retrieval-app.s3-website.ap-south-1.amazonaws.com/
       The API can be found here: https://image-retrieval-api.herokuapp.com/images/